Git in 5 seconds

 cd <repo>

-Updating master
+Updating main

-git fetch origin master
+git fetch origin main

 Creating a new branch